abhriyaroy/RxLowpoly/README.md

  ### JNI

-Java is the default programming language to make applications on Android.
-However, Java is not always the best solution for making fast apps.
+Java/Kotlin are the default programming languages used to make applications on Android.
+However, these are not always the best solution for making fast apps.
 Here comes the Java Native Interface (JNI) which defines a way for the bytecode that Android compiles from managed code (written in Java or Kotlin programming languages) to interact with native code (written in C/C++) which is many times faster than the compiled Java/Kotlin code.
 Thus, to let developers to make optimized part of codes in C/C++, Google offers the Android Native Development Kit (NDK) which allows developers to write code in C/C++ that compiles to native code.<br>
 LowpolyRx uses native code for edge detection using the [Sobel Operator](#sobel-operator) and also for implementing the [Delaunay Triangulation](#delaunay-triangulation) algorithm.